metrorailings/OwlBlog/content/posts/week-14-insights-1.md

 Notice that when the Rams are up by multiple scores, their defensive front lines up in a more typical pass rushing fashion.
 Interesting.

+Leonard Floyd made his presence known on a few more plays, though none came as close to being impactful as any of his plays on the Cardinals drive that ended in an early interception.

+Zach Allen needs to be seriously considered here as an elite pass rusher.

 ***

 ## Saints @ Jets